 - A toolkit for sustainable and effective leadership

-The history of Reproductive Healthcare gives us an insight into the state and progression of gender equality over the decades.Reproductive Health and Gender Equality
+The history of Reproductive Healthcare gives us an insight into the state and progression of gender equality over the decades.Menstrual Healthcare and Education

-In this presentation, I will discuss menstruation from a healthcare perspective, considering what has been overlooked in the past, and what we need to focus on now to ensure the menstrual health and wellbeing of all Australians.
+In this presentation, Isobel will discuss menstruation from a healthcare perspective, considering what has been overlooked in the past, and what we need to focus on now to ensure the menstrual health and wellbeing of all Australians.

 Key Takeaways: